Jelmerro/Vieb/FAQ.md

 but there are [example viebrc files](https://github.com/Jelmerro/Vieb/tree/master/app/examples) for popular desktop browsers and Vim browser extensions.
 If you already have Vieb, you can view and save the examples to disk from the offline help page: `:h examples`.

+#### The page doesn't scroll with hjkl, should I report a bug?

+The answer is probably no.
+This is because strictly speaking some pages aren't actually scrollable at all, even though they have a scrollbar on the right side.
+There is usually a part of that page that can be scrolled, but not the page itself.
+If that scrollable section is large enough, it's fairly easy to confuse the two.
+If the page isn't scrollable, Vieb will not be able to scroll it using the global scroll options, but you will have to use pointer mode to execute a scroll action at a specific position.
+This is because the global scroll actions wouldn't know which of the scrollable sections to scroll, and the page itself isn't actually scrollable, so you have to be explicit about it using the pointer.
+You can even map the pointer scroll actions to normal mode if you want to, but you will still execute the scrolling at the pointer position.
+This distinction and other differences between the two types of scrolling are explained in `:h scrolling`.

 #### Why can't I sign in to Google?

 Google blocks a lot of software that isn't Chrome from accessing their services.